filiposinski/drawit-app/README.md

-# DRAW IT
+#JUST DRAW IT!

-Just draw It!

 ## WHAT IS IT

-This is a very simple app which allows to draw.
+This is a very simple app which **allows you to draw** something!
+I made this app to check and play with [**p5.js**](https://p5js.org) library.

 ## WHAT CAN YOU DO WITH

-You can pick size, color of your brush 🖌
+You can pick the size and color of your's brush 🖌
-You can also pick the color of your canvas 🎨
+You can also pick the color of your's canvas 🎨
-The app allows you save your painting 🧡
+The app allows you to save your's painting 🧡

 ## HOW TO USE IT